1212 Haywood Road, Building 100 Greenville, SC 29615

 This schedule is not all-inclusive, but it covers most of the common deductions and credits.
 The General Information section helps us with the basic information needed for all returns.
 There is also a section to summarize your rental and self-employment business income and related expenses.

-The 2024 cost-of-living adjustments (COLAs) that affect pension plan dollar limitations and other retirement-related provisions have been released by the IRS.
-In general, many of the pension plan limitations will change for 2023 because the increase in the cost-of-living index due to inflation met the statutory thresholds that trigger their adjustment.
+The 2026 cost-of-living adjustments (COLAs) that affect pension plan dollar limitations and other retirement-related provisions have been released by the IRS.
+In general, many of the pension plan limitations will change for 2026 because the increase in the cost-of-living index met the statutory thresholds that trigger their adjustment.
 However, other limitations will remain unchanged.